pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 ~~~~~~~~

 This is a long section, and can be skipped if you aren't currently
-required to scale capacity beyond the capacity of a relational
+required to scale beyond the limits of a database table that has
-database table supported by your infrastructure.
+indexed record IDs.

 To support ultra-high capacity requirements, the application sequence must
 be capable of having a very large number of events, neither swamping
 an individual database partition (in Cassandra) nor distributing
-things across partitions (or shards) without any particular order so
+things across table partitions without any particular order so
 that iterating through the sequence is slow and expensive.
 We also want
 the application log effectively to have constant time read and write
 operations for normal usage.